buswedg/dataquest/APIs and Web Scraping/Working with APIs/WwAPIs_template.md

 response = requests.get("http://api.open-notify.org/iss-pass.json")
 status_code = response.status_code

-print status_code
+print("status_code:", status_code)
 ```

-    400
+    status_code: 400

 ###6: Query parameters

 You'll see that in the last example, we got a 400 status code, which indicates a bad request.
-If you look at the documentation for the OpenNotify API, we see that the ISS Pass (http://open-notify.org/Open-Notify-API/ISS-Pass-Times/) endpoint requires two parameters.
+If you look at the documentation for the OpenNotify API, we see that the <a href = "http://open-notify.org/Open-Notify-API/ISS-Pass-Times/">ISS Pass</a> endpoint requires two parameters.

 The ISS Pass endpoint returns when the ISS will next pass over a given location on earth.
 In order to compute this, we need to pass the coordinates of the location to the API.
 We do this by passing two parameters -- latitude and longitude.